ehy/swfput-wp/readme.txt

 == Changelog ==

 = 2.2 =
-* Added long overdue alignment option.
+* Added long overdue alignment options.
 * Added video preload option.
 Before now, the video element was always given preload="none".
 Now, the specification values "none", "metadata", and "auto" may be selected, or one special option